tramhao/termusic/README.md

 ### [v0.6.0]
 - Released on: .
-- Update tui-realm to 1.0.
+- Update to tui-realm 1.0.
+Please note, as it's basically a rewrite, small bugs are inevitable.
+Please report it in issues and I'll respond very fast.

 ### [v0.5.0]
 - Released on: Oct 15, 2021.